Akashkroy69/WaetherAppGoober/README.md

               Observer can be passed in to the observe method directly).
 These has to be used by the LiveData.

     Q LiveData deprecated?
+# Week 3 Summary
+      -We implemented a a recycler view, An adapter using ListAdapter, ViewHolder and layout for binding data item with viewholder,.
+      -We efficiently binded the data item wih the viewholder and implemented a clickhandler too.
+      -we added a  function getTempDescription() to get customized description about the temperature.